krishnajiraoh/deep-learning/README.md

 - Feedback from supervisor to output to hidden to input layers

 # Epoch:
-- # of iteration on training sample
+- No. of iteration on training sample
 - 1 Epoch = 1 iteration on all of the training samples